dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 Rationale: Many name servers will process queries on a best-effort basis in accordance with Postel's Law, and do not insist on completely well-formed packets.
 Name servers will also generally ignore any trailing data following well-formed DNS content.
-Users may wish to be informed of such transactions, or input data that cannot be decoded to even a DNS header and which therefore cannot be meaningfully processed as part of the query/response stream, and may wish to be able to analyse these malformed inputs as, for example, possible attack vectors.
+Users may wish to be informed of such transactions, or input data that cannot be decoded to even a DNS header and which therefore cannot be meaningfully processed as part of the Q/R data item stream, and may wish to be able to analyse these malformed inputs as, for example, possible attack vectors.
 Therefore these interactions with the name server should be recorded where possible, but flagged as malformed.

 QUESTION: Should a valid DNS header include additional conditions?